Kucharssim/WALD-EM/scripts/prepare_data.md

 Data Preparation
 ================
 Simon Kucharsky
-2020-06-09
+2020-10-14

 ## Eye movement data

-The eye movement data comes from Renswoude et al. (2019)
+The eye movement data comes from Renswoude et al. (n.d.)
 <https://osf.io/dp245>, and is based on the stimulus materials provided
 in Xu et al. (2014).